 (3) The inoperative instruments and equipment are—

-(i) Removed from the aircraft, the cockpit control placarded, and the maintenance recorded in accordance with § 43.9 of this chapter; or
+(i) Removed from the aircraft, the cockpit control placarded, and the maintenance recorded in accordance with

 (ii) Deactivated and placarded “Inoperative.”
 If deactivation of the inoperative instrument or equipment involves maintenance, it must be accomplished and recorded in accordance with part 43 of this chapter; and